samuelbaldasso/samuelbaldasso/README.md

 ## 👨‍💻 About Me

 Hi!
 I'm Samuel Baldasso, a backend Java SDE based in Macaé, Rio de Janeiro.
 I'm passionate about building efficient and scalable software solutions.
-In my free time, I contribute to open source projects and am always looking to expand my knowledge in technology.
+In my free time, I contribute to open source projects and always looking to expand my knowledge in technology.
 I have a solid academic background and professional experience in challenging projects, having worked at companies such as:

 - 🏢 Ambev
 - 🏢 Raia Drogasil